Kvilt1/sdawdj/fixed_solutions_final.md

 $$

 #### Final Answer
-The biological half-life of $^{75}$ Se in SeHCAT is approximately calculated using the above steps.
+The biological half-life of$^{75}$ Se in SeHCAT is approximately calculated using the above steps.

 ### Part C